MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 - **remove_all_query_parameters** - If a navigation qualifies to be shared with all Workspace users, using this option causes the query string to be removed before the navigation is shared.
 - **query_parameters_to_be_removed** - If a navigation qualifies to be shared with all Workspace users, using this option causes only the specified named query string arguments to be removed from the query string before the navigation is shared.

 ## Providing feedback

 Your feedback while using Edge Workspaces is valuable to help us improve the product!

 You can leave feedback by clicking the **Like** or **Dislike** button at the bottom of the Edge Workspace menu.
 These buttons are next to the question: "Are you satisfied with Workspaces?".

-> [!NOTE]
-> While in preview, this experience is supported by Microsoft Support, and customers with Premier support can leverage this to report any feedback, or concerns.

 ## Frequently Asked Questions